 1. Aggressive behavior with the intent to control.

-Not all marriage fighting is emotional abuse or psychological abuse.
-Emotionally abusive relationships are characterized by the abuser having definite “intent” to dominate his or her victim.
+Not all fighting in a marriage is emotional abuse or psychological abuse.
+Emotionally abusive relationships are characterized by the abuser having definite 'intent' to dominate his or her victim.
 All emotionally abusive relationships have the clear intention and purpose to humiliate, dominate, shame, and control another person.

 For example, when Donald warns his wife Sharon that she must be ready when he wants to leave for their trip otherwise there will be consequences, he intends to teach her to be obedient and to recognize his authority.
-Donald is training his wife to comply with his wishes which include "being ready on time," which includes the message that Sharon follows every one of his directives all the time.
+Donald is training his wife to comply with his wishes of 'being ready on time,' which includes the message that Sharon should follow every one of his directives all the time.
 This

 Abusers use their imposed authority to control their victims.
-Believing that a strong person can control the relationship the abuser breaks the will of his or her victim to establish his or her dominance.
-Once the abuser's dominance has been established, it can readily be used to impose total control of his or her partner.
+Believing that a strong person can control the relationship, the abuser breaks the will of his or her victim to establish his or her dominance.
+Once the abuser's dominance has been established, it can readily be used to impose total control over his or her partner.

-For example, Michael controls all the money in his family and only gives his committed partner, Susan what he feels is "reasonable."
+For example, Michael controls all the money in his family and only gives his committed partner, Susan what he feels is 'reasonable.'
 His partner is not working so she has no money of her own.
-Michael believes that since he is the wage earner in the family that gives them the authority to control Susan and her opinion on how to spend money simply does not matter.
+Michael believes that since he is the wage earner in the family, that gives him the authority to control Susan and her opinion on how to spend money simply does not matter.
 This

 3. A willingness to escalate the conflict.

-An abusive person is prepared to go as far as necessary to establish his or her dominance — normal behavioral limits do not apply.
-The abusive person may take away his or her partner’s car keys, threatening to take away the children, asserting his or her partner is "crazy" and will be committed to a psychiatric ward and other psychologically abusive mind control games.
+An abusive person is prepared to go as far as necessary to establish his or her dominance — normal behavior limits do not apply.
+The abusive person may take away his or her partner’s car keys, threaten to take away the children, assert that his or her partner is 'crazy' and needs to be committed to a psychiatric ward and use other psychologically abusive mind control games.
 The abuser’s intent is to weaken his or her partner so he or she can be easily dominated.

 For example, Tina threatens her husband Tom that if he doesn’t help her with chores around the house she will leave him and he will lose his contact with the children.
 This